-The CP1003B and CP503B function buttons and LED status indicators are located on the probe control module and are described as below:
+The probe function buttons and LED status indicators are located on the probe control module and are described as below:

-Function Button
+Function

-- The Range button is the range switching button, which can be selected between 6A and 30A, and switches each time by lightly pressed. - " \triangle " and " ∇ " are the degaussing and zero-calibration buttons.
-Press " \triangle " and " ∇ " to adjust the zero manually. - The "Zero □ " button is the automatic zero-calibration button, single press will automatically degauss and zero-calibration.
+- \ The Range button is the range switching button, which can be selected between 6A and 30A, and switches each time by lightly pressed. - \ " △ " and " ▽ " are the degaussing and zero-calibration buttons.
+Press " △ " and " ▽ " to adjust the zero manually.
+After pressing the two keys simultaneously for 3 seconds, the probe will automatically perform degaussing and zero-calibration procedures.

-Button Status Indicator
+LED Status Indicator